allenporter/flux-local/CONTRIBUTING.md

 ## Python virtual environment

-Python virtual environments are used to isolate python projects from each other.
+Python virtual environments are used to isolate python projects from each other, and are recommend for any python development.
+The `uv` tool is used to manage virtual environments.
-Virtual environments are typically stored in a directory called 'venv'.
-The virtual environment is created using the 'venv' command line tool.

 Example:
 ```bash